exoplatform/exo-documentation/docs/PersonalApplications.rst

 1. Mouse over the top right of the grey banner, an edit icon appear.

-    .. note:: the banner should have 130 pixels height.
+    .. note:: the banner should be 130 pixels height.

 2. Select the desired profile banner image and double click on it.